At a glance

 ☐ We always carry out a DPIA if we plan to:

-☐ Process personal data without providing a privacy notice directly to the individual.
+☐ process personal data without providing a privacy notice directly to the individual in combination with any of the criteria in the European guidelines;

-☐ Process personal data in a way which involves tracking individuals’ online or offline location or behaviour.
+☐ process personal data in a way that involves tracking individuals’ online or offline location or behaviour, in combination with any of the criteria in the European guidelines;

-☐ Process personal data which could result in a risk of physical harm in the event of a security breach.
+☐ process personal data that could result in a risk of physical harm in the event of a security breach.

 ☐ If we decide not to carry out a DPIA, we document our reasons.